 Michigan’s average annual premium for homeowners insurance is $908.
 This falls well below the national average of $1,173 per year.
 That said, your own premium will vary depending on where you live, the cost of your home, and your assets.
 We recommend getting quotes from a few of Michigan’s top providers to see which one offers the best price for your situation.

 It’s rare for an insurer to cancel an active policy, but there are a few circumstances where they might do so.
 In Michigan, home insurance providers have the right to inspect your property periodically for safety risks.
 They may cancel your policy if they find unacceptable hazards.
 The most common is a roof that’s not up to code, but you could also be jeopardized by leaning trees, exposed wires, faulty construction, and more.
 Other cancellable offenses include not paying your premium in full, or filing claims too frequently.

 Does Michigan homeowners insurance cover dog bites?

 Liability coverage is a big part of homeowners insurance.
 It covers any injury sustained in your property — including if your dog bites someone.
 Luckily, Michigan is one of the few states where insurance companies are not allowed to deny coverage based on any specific dog breed.
-That said, dog owners should still make sure they’re adequately covered: The average claim paid out for a dog bite in 2017 was just over $37,000.
-Check that your policy included canine liability, and make sure your limits are high enough to cover an accident.
+That said, dog owners should still make sure they’re adequately covered: The average claim paid out for a dog bite in 2017 was just over $38,000 in Michigan.
+Check that your policy includes canine liability, and make sure your limits are high enough to cover an accident.